yast/yast-yast2/library/general/doc/Hooks.md

 perform any maintenance tasks.
 However, some workflows might discourage to perform any such actions as they can corrupt the specific workflow and the results of the whole process, even if they might not visible instantly.

+### Installation environment

+Keep in mind that the search path for installation hooks `/var/lib/YaST2/hooks/installation` is read-only.
+The recommended way of putting the script into the directory is using command `mount -o bind /some/dir/with/hook/scripts /var/lib/YaST2/hook/installation` .

 ## Checkpoints